 I remember going when Miller Park was just built back when I was in grade school.
 We took a field trip to Milwaukee and followed up with an afternoon Brewer game.
 What a fun day!
 Going to baseball games was a big part of my childhood, even traveling to Wrigley Field a couple times, but nothing beats tailgating in Milwaukee.
 We sure hope they bring back tailgating in 2022.

 Fast forward to today, and attending a Brewer game is a day well spent!
 We have taken our kids to quite a few games, and they always want to go back.
 They get so excited on the ride in from Lake Country and squeal when they can see the roof.
-We like to guess whether the roof will be open or closed for the game.
+We like to guess whether the roof will be open or closed for the game, depending on the weather.
 And when we arrive, the atmosphere and energy is intoxicating.
 There is nothing like tailgating on a sunny afternoon, grilling out behind your vehicle, and hoping for a W!
 If you haven’t taken your kids yet, hopefully as things improve, you will be given the opportunity to enjoy these activities again.